jbcodeforce/openshift-studies/docs/faq.md

 Add the `"insecure-registries": ["172.30.0.0/16"],` to the Daemon properties:

+You can try [code-ready]() too which is the last release on how to have a single master and single worker.

 ## Login and push image to private registry

 Openshift manages its own image private registry service.
 The default name and URL is docker-registry-default.apps.green-with-envy.ocp.csplab.local.
 Below is the step to push a docker images